MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 [!include [banner](includes/banner.md)]

+This article describes demo providers in Microsoft Dynamics 365 Intelligent Order Management that help ensure that orders flow between the app and third-party providers.

-Demo providers are designed to help you see how orders flow between IOM (Dynamics 365 Intelligent Order Management) and its 3rd party connections.
-After setting things up, you will be able to generate a test order and monitor its status in IOM as it moves through each step of an orchestration flow from order validation all the way to fulfillment.
+Demo providers are designed to help you see how orders flow between Intelligent Order Management and its third party connections.
+After setting things up, you will be able to generate a test order and monitor its status in Intelligent Order Management as it moves through each step of an orchestration flow from order validation all the way to fulfillment.
 These simulated providers include:

 - Demo E-commerce (to generate an order)
-- Demo Fulfillment (tp process and fulfill an order)
+- Demo Fulfillment (to process and fulfill an order)
 - Demo Inventory (to update inventory system after fulfillment)

 Before you can start using demo providers, you must set them up in four steps: